Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: Proof of Proposition

 {\bf 3}.
-Notice first that regular variation of the density $\pi$ for the pair $(X,Z)$ implies regular variation in the classical sense, \citep{de1987regular,cai2011estimation} thus the assumptions of the statements imply those of the first statement , in particular a limit distribution $\Pi_\infty$ for the pair $(X,Z)$ exists and in view of statement $1$, Assumption~\ref{assum_2_huet} holds true.
+Notice first that regular variation of the density $\pi$ for the pair $({\mb X},Z)$ implies regular variation in the classical sense \citep{de1987regular}, \citep{cai2011estimation}; thus, the assumptions of the statements imply those of the first statement, in particular a limit distribution $\Pi_\infty$ for the pair $({\mb X},Z)$ exists.
+In view of statement $1$, the pair $(\mb X, Y)$ satisfies Assumption~\ref{assum_2_huet}.